The legal age for buying alcohol could be raised to 21 under proposals being examined by the Scottish Government.

 Labour, the Liberal Democrats, Greens and Conservatives joined forces yesterday to vote through a motion condemning the Scottish Government's alcohol age-limit plans.

 That vote is not binding on the government, but it sent a clear message to ministers that parliament will not support the proposals.
-Ministers had been expected to take last night's vote on board and drop the age-limit plans from a package of measures on
+Ministers had been expected to take last night's vote on board and drop the age-limit plans from a package of

 Alex Salmond will suffer an embarrassing rebellion at the SNP party conference this week over his hated plan to stop under-21s buying alcohol in off-licences.